lirantal/awesome-opensource-israel/README.md

 ## Events
 * [August Penguin](http://ap.hamakor.org.il) - The annual convention of the Israeli Free and Open Source Software community
+* [Open Source Hack Nights](https://www.meetup.com/Open-Source-and-Free-Software-in-Israel/) - Held every month on the second Sunday of the month in Tel Aviv.

 ## Contributing
 Found an awesome project, package, article, blog, video etc.?
 Send me a pull request!
 Just follow the [guidelines](/CONTRIBUTING.md).
 Thank you!